-Buying your first home is an exciting milestone, but there are also a lot of unknowns.
-Are there any underlying problems?
+Buying your first home is an exciting event, but there are also a lot of moving parts.
+Are there any hidden problems?
 Do the utilities seem like they’re holding up?
-A good thing for first-time home buyers to inspect is the condition of the house’s HVAC heating and cooling.
-A furnace that’s in especially rough shape can sometimes be the difference between making an offer on a house and searching elsewhere.
+A common thing for first-time home buyers to inspect is the condition of the house’s HVAC system.
+A furnace that’s in especially rough shape may be the difference between making an offer on a house and looking elsewhere.

 What Should Be on Your HVAC Checklist?